thenick775/react-ios-pwa-prompt-ts/README.md

 - 📃 Customize prompt content based on PWA availability and full-screen mode.
 - ⚡️ Efficient: Minimal overhead for non-iOS devices, optimizing each page load.
 - 🌕 Dark mode support: Adapts to iOS 13 and 14 settings.
-- 🎨 Supports custom styling with `styled-components`
+- 🎨 Supports custom styling with `emotion` styled

 ## Usage